eurotransient/euro-d2-wishlist/README.md

 # euro-d2-wishlist

-Just a personal wishlist for Destiny 2.
-Primarily using Expert Mode instructions located [here](https://github.com/DestinyItemManager/DIM/blob/master/docs/COMMUNITY_CURATIONS.md).

-End goal is to more accurately curate DIM to my own tastes, and will likely be an ongoing work in progress.

-Here's some useful links for my own future reference:

-* [Destiny Sets Data Explorer](https://data.destinysets.com/): Required data is the hash value, which is printed next to the name of the item you're viewing. **Important note**: There's a number of types of items available, but sure to choose the InventoryItem data set to get the correct hash.
+Just a personal refinement of my ideal rolls.
+I lean more into the PvE sandbox, and you'll find that my perk choices often reflect that preference.
+If you're looking for PvP god rolls, I may be missing a number of those.
+That said, as I build this project out, I'll make more effort to also touch on PvP.
+I also tend to feel pretty broadly about first and second column perks, so you may not find extreme refinement in those columns, though they do not go unaddressed.
+Masterworks are not included as part of my wishlist, as I find those to largely be added bonuses that reflect personal preference more than essentials.

+To use this wishlist in DIM, visit your [settings page](https://app.destinyitemmanager.com/settings) and navigate to the Wish List section.
+You'll see an option to supply the URL for a wish list.
+You can add multiple wishlists (including keeping the default voltron list) by pipe separating the URLs there.
+The direct URL to my wishlist is https://raw.githubusercontent.com/eurotransient/euro-d2-wishlist/master/euro_d2_wl.txt

-* [Cheat Sheet](https://48klocs.github.io/wish-list-magic-wand/fingerwave.html): This will generate the DIM tags based on entries from the data explorer.
+Essential tool to building out the perk combos to add here is this [Cheat Sheet](https://48klocs.github.io/wish-list-magic-wand/fingerwave.html): This will generate the DIM tags based on plain text perk names.

-* I quite like [this spreadsheet here](https://docs.google.com/spreadsheets/d/e/2PACX-1vTnSQjqBqEqBQY3R203V5Y5b0il4gSeOIiPlsJfEErGfztmx9BHxzBA9wPlFo8oFMHNOddqrjpmx-hZ/pubhtml) as a fairly broad list of desirable perks.
-Been using this as a source in addition to light.gg.
+## To Dos
+* Add entries for all weapons.
+* Further refine those entries, particularly ones added early in this process.
+* Set up a table of contents of some sort, to keep better track of what's been added and what hasn't.